-- Dallas County: Halted evictions for unpaid rent until May 17, 2020.
+- El Paso County: Halted evictions for unpaid rent until at least May 8, 2020. (expired)

-- Hidalgo County: Halted evictions for unpaid rent until April 21, 2020, nor can landlords raise rent during this time.
+- Hidalgo County: Extended halt on evictions for unpaid rent until May 7, 2020.
+Landlords also cannot raise rent during this time. (expired)

 - Tarrant County: Halted evictions for unpaid rent and lease violations until further notice.

 - Travis County: Halted evictions for unpaid rent and lease violations until after June 1.
 The county also bans landlords from giving both residential and commercial tenants a Notice to Vacate until May 8.
 (A Notice to Vacate is required prior to filing for an eviction in court.)
 In addition, the county requires landlords to swear that the CARES Act (see below) does not prohibit them from evicting residential tenants.

 - Val Verde County: Halted evictions until June 30.